DimWebDev/React-Projects/README.md

 # React-Projects

+------- General Notice!-------
+In this repository my React Projects can be found.
+Due to the volume of the files, I have uploaded only the src folder with the files that I have created and package.json files, whereas I have excluded the node_modules files.
+In this ReadMe file a desctiption of each file is provides to enable anyone interest to understand what each project is about.

 ----Seasons-----
 The Seasons Folder containes the seasons react app.
 This react apps asks the user to allow geolocation, and then it displays different content on the screen on the basis of the